Ashley-Wilson1/Ashley-Wilson1/README.md

 # 👋 Hi, I'm Ashley Wilson

-I'm an aspiring **full-stack developer** currently studying Computer Science at Leeds Beckett University (graduating 2025).
-I enjoy building clean, scalable web applications using technologies like **React**, **Django**, **PostgreSQL**, and **Docker**.
-My strengths lie in backend architecture, problem-solving, and developing production-style projects that mirror real-world applications.
+I'm an aspiring full-stack developer currently studying Computer Science at Leeds Beckett University (graduating 2025).
+I enjoy building scalable, maintainable web applications and have experience working with modern tools and frameworks across the stack.

+While I've recently worked with technologies like React, Django, PostgreSQL, and Docker, I'm always keen to explore new tools and languages — I value adaptability and enjoy learning technologies that best suit the project at hand.
+My strengths lie in backend architecture, problem-solving, and building production-style systems that reflect real-world needs.

 ---